 After (kind of) successfully navigating the metro system, we made it to France24 in plenty of time to have a hot chocolate from a nearby café to warm us up before we headed inside for the tour.
 France24 is the French equivalent to Sky News, however runs its channel in 14 different languages including African and Arabic.
 We were showed the news rooms and told about how the channel runs, even meeting with the head of the English channel for a question and answer session.

 The Eiffel Tower is the most iconic Parisian landmark, so Jade, Melissa and I got back on the metro to the middle of the city to go and see.
-After wandering around following Google maps trying to find 1,063ft tall structure, we realised it was actually right next to us.
+After wandering around following Google maps trying to find the 1,063ft tall structure, we realised it was actually right next to us.
 The tower was lit up and on the hour every hour, for 5 minutes, the tower sparkles and it is absolutely gorgeous.
 We stayed there for another hour just to see it glitter again before we went back to the hotel to attempt to get feeling back in our fingers and toes.

-Checking out of the hotel around 10:30 on Friday meant that it was our final day in France, so that meant lots of exploring to do.
+Checking out of the hotel around 10:30 on Friday meant that it was our final full day in France, so that meant lots of exploring to do.

 First, we went to the second floor of the Eiffel Tower, where you can see some amazing views like the Sacré-Cœur, Dôme des Invalides and The Pont Alexandre III.
 As someone who is not too comfortable with heights, we didn’t spend too long up the tower, but we did get some amazing giant Nutella waffles to boost our energy back at the ground level.